RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 To earn a 100% for the assignment you must do the following tasks:

-0. (no deliverable) Study the provided code adn watch video explaining project
+0. (no deliverable) Study the provided code and watch video explaining project
 1. (35% of grade) Refactor the code for Particle and TagPlayer and create a super class
 2. (35% of grade) Create and complete the ChargedParticle class and modify SimulationViewer and SimulationComponent
 3. (30% of grade) Complete the Person class and modify SimulationViewer and SimulationComponent